 - stepsbetweensamples Because samples generated by consecutive steps are correlated, having stepsbetweensamples larger than 1 can be used to reduces that correlation.
 In practice, using larger substeps is cheaper than using stepsbetweensamples to decorrelate samples. - storeconfigs If storeconfigs is set to a nonzero value, then electron configurations during the VMC run are saved to files. - blocks\between\recompute Recompute the accuracy critical determinant part of the wavefunction from scratch: =1 by default when using mixed precision. =0 (no recompute) by default when not using mixed precision.
-Recomputing introduces a performance penalty dependent on system size. - spinMoves Determines whether or not the spin variables are sampled following [MZG+16] and [MBM16].
-If a relativistic calculation is desired using pseudopotentials, spin variable sampling is required. - spinMass If spin sampling is on using spinMoves == yes, the spin mass determines the rate of spin sampling, resulting in an effective spin timestep $\tau_s = \frac{\tau}{\mu_s}$ .
+Recomputing introduces a performance penalty dependent on system size. - spinMass Optional parameter to allow the user to change the rate of spin sampling.
+If spin sampling is on using spinor == yes in the electron ParticleSet input, the spin mass determines the rate of spin sampling, resulting in an effective spin timestep $\tau_s = \frac{\tau}{t_s}$ .
+The algorithm is described in detail in [[MZG+16]] and [[MBM16]]. - debug\checks valid values are 'no', 'all', 'checkGL\after\moves'.
+If the build type is debug, the default value is 'all'.
+Otherwise, the default value is 'no'.